This article is updated frequently as titles leave and enter HBO Max. *New additions are indicated with an asterisk.

 Director: Paul King

 What a charming movie Paddington 2 is for the whole family.
 Paul King returned to direct the sequel to the 2014 original, a film that actually outpaces its predecessor in both humor and heart.
-Ben Whishaw returns to voice the marmalade-loving bear in a story that takes Paddington to prison and teaches lessons about community that feel like they never talk down to children.
+Ben Whishaw returns to voice the marmalade-loving bear in a story that takes Paddington to prison and teaches him lessons about community that feel like they never talk down to children.
+It truly works for all ages.

 Runtime: 1hr 41m